 Did you make this Chicken Ranch Potato Bake recipe?
 Did you switch it up with different ingredients?
 I’d love to hear about it in the comments below!
 Thanks so much for stopping by The Salty Pot today, and I hope you enjoy this super yummy recipe!

-- 2 lbs potatoes, diced
+- 2 lbs potatoes, cut into a ½" dice

 - 2 c chicken, cooked, diced/shredded